 Prior to 1660, the Virginia Settlers Research Project found “only 5 persons out of over 33,000 had genuine middle names.”3 Not one person born by 1715 in St Peter’s parish of New Kent County sported a middle name.
 Surry County’s records, which are unusually complete for the latter part of the 17th century, record only one person who used a middle name.
 Other studies of public records confirm that seventeenth-century parents gave their children more than one name so rarely that the practice was essentially nonexistent.

-By the end of the century middle names were still rare among typical Americans.
-Only three of our first seventeen presidents (all born by 1809) carried middle names, for instance.
+By the end of the 18th century middle names were still rare among typical Americans.
+Only three of our first seventeen presidents — all them born by 1809 — carried middle names.

 Sources of Middle Names